m3g/PereiraMartinez2025.jl/docs/src/index.md

 ## Contents

 Data and codes necessary detailed reproduction of the computation of transfer free energies.
+Click on the systems on the menu on the left.